 This majestic breed is certainly a head turner in the dog world.
 However, their long flowing locks of hair will need a lot of attention to keep them looking and feeling good.
 Their almost human hair will need daily brushing to remove any tangles.
 This job can be very time consuming and is certainly not advisable for the first-time pet owner.
 Many Afghan owners call in the experts to help with the up-keep and grooming needs of their pets.

-The King of Terriers is a wonderfully natured dog.
+The King of Terriers is a wonderfully natured dog and the tallest Terrier.
 However, like many of their ‘low-shedding’ counterparts they will need a good amount of care when it comes to the grooming department.
 Like with all dogs, they will shed, just not as much as other breeds and it’s important to keep up with your grooming to minimise this particularly during seasonal changes.
 Most owners call in the experts and also choose to strip or clip the coat to keep it neat and tidy.

 3. Bouvier des Flandres

 Like with many double coated breeds, the hair will become trapped by the outer layer, so grooming is vital to remove the dead hair and keep the coat knot free.
 This is why many consider this to be a ‘low-shedding’ dog.
 This breed will require daily brushing to keep the coat looking its best.
 Many owners call in the professionals every six weeks for a quick trim.